-Appropriations for the general fund lapse at year-end.
-Grant and contract revenues are carried forward from year to year until fully expended or the purpose of the appropriation has been accomplished or abandoned.
+Appropriations lapse at year-end.
+Grant and contract revenues are carried forward from year to year until fully expended, until the purpose of the appropriation has been accomplished or abandoned, or until the grant or contract period expires.

 2. Amending the Budget